ClosetIn/habit_tracker/README.md

 # Habit Tracker API

 A modern, fast, and secure RESTful API for tracking daily habits and building positive routines.
-Built with **FastAPI** and **PostgreSQL**, featuring JWT authentication and user-specific data isolation.
+Built with **FastAPI** and **PostgreSQL**, featuring JWT authentication, habit completion tracking, and comprehensive analytics.

 ## 🚀 Features